Logo Los Pueblos Más Bonitos de EspañaLos Pueblos Más Bonitos de España - Inicio

 Bonilla de la Sierra

-We start the route in Bonilla de la Sierra, between mountains and cereal, with its castle and Gothic collegiate church.
-This enclave retains the medieval splendor and the imprint of kings and bishops.
-Cobblestone streets and noble mansions transport us to the historic heart of the most sober and stately Castile.
+Bonilla de la Sierra, nestled among mountains and fields of grain, with its castle and Gothic collegiate church.
+This town preserves its medieval splendor and bears the mark of kings and bishops.
+Cobblestone streets and stately mansions transport us to the historic heart of Castile, with its austere and stately charm.

-We continue on to Candelario, a village with a tradition of sausage making in the Sierra de Béjar.
-Its cobbled streets, fountains and houses with batipuertas immerse us in a unique mountain architecture.
+Candelario, a village with a long tradition of pork processing in the Sierra de Béjar.
+Its cobblestone streets, fountains, and houses with wooden shutters immerse us in the region’s unique mountain architecture.
 A place where nature and history coexist in perfect harmony.

 3

-We arrive at Ciudad Rodrigo, an imposing walled city that was a key enclave in historical battles.
-Its cathedral, castle and monumental gates tell us of a vibrant frontier past.
-Walking along its walls is to return to the defensive and courageous Castile.
+Ciudad Rodrigo, an imposing walled city that played a key role in historic battles.
+Its cathedral, castle, and monumental gates bear witness to a vibrant frontier past.
+Walking along its walls is like stepping back into the defensive and courageous Castile of old.

 4